rishika315/Disaster-Tweet-Classifier-Using-/README.md

 # 🚨 Disaster Tweet Classification System Using Transformers

-## Overview

-This project implements an end-to-end pipeline for detecting whether a tweet refers to a real disaster or not.
-The system combines **state-of-the-art natural language embeddings**, **structured categorical features**, and **gradient boosting techniques** to deliver accurate and explainable predictions.
-An intuitive **web-based interface** built using **Streamlit** allows users to interact with the model in real-time.

 ---

-## Problem Statement

-During disaster events, social media platforms—particularly Twitter—serve as critical communication channels.
-However, distinguishing between actual disaster-related tweets and unrelated or metaphorical tweets poses a challenge for emergency response systems.
-The goal of this project is to **automatically classify tweets** into two categories:

-* **1 (True)** — Tweet refers to a real disaster event.
-* **0 (False)** — Tweet does **not** refer to a real disaster event.
+During disasters, social media often becomes a noisy mix of real alerts, public reactions, and irrelevant metaphorical language.
+The objective of this system is to distinguish between tweets that actually report disaster-related events and those that do not.
+This aids in:

+* Improving **disaster response coordination**
+* Reducing **manual filtering effort** for responders
+* Enhancing **real-time situational awareness**

 ---

-## Solution Architecture
+## 🧪 Solution Architecture

 ```
           +----------------+       +------------------------+